+Angela and I enjoyed the most snow we’d seen all Winter during the first weekend of Spring.
 Angela and I celebrated our fourth anniversary a week late this year since she had to leave for a conference out in San Francisco on the day of.
 It’s more important that we did something rather than get… Continue reading Fourth Anniversary Getaway